tayjay/RestoredWaveSpawner/README.md

 Player must have vanilla `RespawnEvents` permission to use the Spawn button.
 The settings options may appear to unprivledged players, but will not do anything.

 # Installation
-Choose either the LabAPI or EXILED build and place it in your respective Plugins directory.
+Download the latest `RestoredWaveSpawner.dll` and place it in either your LabAPI or Exiled plugins directory, whichever you use.

 <img width="1393" height="598" alt="image" src="https://github.com/user-attachments/assets/ccbed03a-0ce4-445f-84a4-6cb1c6a70846" />